Chapter 11 The Case of the Ingenious A: Tayloe’s House

 However, in May 1800, Lovering owned the design for Law’s and Tayloe’s house in a newspaper advertisement: "William Lovering, Architect and General Builder – Begs leave to inform his friends and the public, that he has removed from the City of Washington to Gay Street, the next street above the Union Tavern in Georgetown, where he plans to estimate all manner of building, either with materials and labor, or labor only.
 Specimens of buildings suitable for the obtuse or acute angles of the streets of the City of Washington, may be seen at his home”

 In Building the Octagon, Ridout quotes the ad and characterizes it as a mere builder taking advantage of what he was learning while building a house designed by a genius: "Supervising architect William Lovering attempted to capitalize on his experience with the unorthodox plan of the Octagon by soliciting other commissions for the eccentrically shaped lots so common in Washington."
 However, Lovering's ad did not merely offer "his experience."
 He offered to share "specimens of buildings," that is, plans and elevations to illustrate what could be built on angled lots.
-He was trying to get work based on his experience as a designer, not merely on his experience as a builder Indeed, assuming that he wooed Tayloe just as he would woo Stier, then there were at least three floor plans that were extant suitable for a house to face an intersection that formed an acute, one of those not used could have wound up as the “thoughtful” design now in Thornton’s papers.
+He was trying to get work based on his experience as a designer, not merely on his experience as a builder.
+Indeed, assuming that he wooed Tayloe just as he would woo Stier, then there were at least three floor plans that were extant suitable for a house to face an intersection that formed an acute angle, one of those not used could have wound up as the “thoughtful” design now in Thornton’s papers.

 Could Lovering have been more explicit?
 In 1807, master carpenter Andrew McDonald advertised his services with this reminder.
 He had "finished the buildings on Rock Hill, near Georgetown, for the late Gustavus Scott, esq...; and also finished that elegant building belonging to Colonel John Tayloe..."
 So, why didn't Lovering associate his name with Tayloe's house?
 Lovering probably decided that he could not publicly claim his designs because that would diminish the glory of house owners like Tayloe, Law and Stier.
 Instead, he had to rely on their good word, which he probably never heard.
 On June 14, 1801, Tayloe wrote to Lovering: "my Object is to be done with the building as quickly as I can with the least trouble and vexation - for the expense of it already alarms me to death when I think of it."
 Dorsey calculated that the project cost $28,476.82 well over the contract price of $13,000.
 That should temper modern claims that it was "constructed with enslaved labor."
 By the way, in that letter Tayloe demanded that McDonald be fired.
-Stier also became vexed at Lovering because of delays in building his house.
+Stier would also be vexed at Lovering's delays in building his house.
 In a letter to his son, Stier called Lovering a "blockhead."

 In his future advertisements, Lovering did not reveal what he had designed or built.
 In an April 1801 ad, he claimed that he had "been in the practice of drawing for and superintending great part of the buildings in the City of Washington and vicinity."
 But he didn't say which ones.
 In an 1804 ad, he announced that he had relocated to Alexandria "where he Draws, Designs, and makes estimates of all manner of Buildings and also MEASURES AND VALUES all the different work connected to the building art."
 He was ready to "contract for any building and complete the same, from a palace to a cottage, which will be executed in the most masterly and economic style."
 He claimed he had "long experience" but didn't list any houses he designed or built.
 In 1809, he placed an ad in Baltimore, which exuded a complete command of his profession: "Begs leave to inform the gentlemen of Baltimore and its environs, that they may be supplied with plans, elevations and sections of any building intended to be erected, with the estimates of the different work particularized in a manner in which it is impossible for any dispute to arise, and gives instructions to the different workmen that they have no occasion to make any inquiry during the execution of the building."
-He also offered to build and added: "his abilities may be known by resorting to different works which he has executed..."12 He mastered his profession and left his mark on houses throughout the federal city then he moved on to Baltimore, Philadelphia and back to Baltimore where he died in 1813.
+He also offered to build and added: "his abilities may be known by resorting to different works which he has executed..."
+He mastered his profession and left his mark on houses throughout the federal city then he moved on to Baltimore, Philadelphia and back to Baltimore where he died in 1813.

 His modern reputation for architectural design suffers because he built too many houses.
 He was also the wrong type of man that architects in the modern era wanted to honor.
 A man trained as a carpenter who the exigencies of the moment forced into making memorable designs could not compare to Dr. William Thornton M.D.
 It was better for their purposes to honor a talented amateur who had never built anything and heralding his success proves the supremacy of design over engineering.